 And we're running out of time to find out who that will be, with the new Sorcerer Supreme to be named in December 29's Death of Doctor Strange #4 before going on to star in a new ongoing series starting in March.

-Despite the somewhat shocking fact Strange hasn't actually been killed in mainstream comic book continuity before this series, he's resigned as Sorcerer Supreme or has had the mantle taken from him before.
+Despite the somewhat shocking fact Strange hasn't actually died or been killed in mainstream comic book continuity before this event series, he's resigned as the Marvel Universe's Sorcerer Supreme or has had the mantle taken from him before.
 And as Marvel readers know, there have been many Sorcerers Supremes before him since the dawn of intelligent life on Earth.

 Here's Newsarama's look at who we think has a shot at the title - including a few possibilities you might not immediately think of.

 Agatha Harkness is one of the most elder magical beings in Marvel Comics, with a lifespan possibly going back eons.
 In that time, she's become a master of the Marvel magical discipline of witchcraft, even mentoring Wanda Maximoff, the Scarlet Witch.

 The comic book Agatha's not as much of a villain as she is in the MCU's WandaVision, though she does have a bit of a diabolical streak.
 That's never stopped any of the previous Sorcerers Supreme from holding the mantle - in fact, it seems a bit of grey morality helps quite a bit.
 And Agatha also recently returned from her own time being dead, which means she's available.

 Nico Minoru of the Runaways (opens in new tab) stumbled her way into magic by inheriting the Staff of One, a magical artifact that lets its wielder cast any spell they can imagine - but can only cast a given spell once, meaning the wielder must always dream up new ways to tap into its full potential.
 Fortunately, Nico took to the Staff with natural aptitude, and since wielding it, she's increased her wider magical knowledge.